Aider-AI/aider/README.md

 * Chat with GPT-4 about your code by launching aider with set of source files to discuss and edit together.
 * Request changes, improvements, and bug fixes to your code.
 * Aider will apply the edits suggested by GPT-4.
 * Aider will automatically commit each changeset to git with a sensible commit message.
 These frequent, automatic commits provide a safety net.
-It's easy to use standard git workflows to either adopt or undo/abandon a series of changes..
+It's easy to use standard git workflows to either adopt or undo/abandon a series of changes.
 * Aider can review multiple source files at once and make coordinated code changes across all of them in a single changeset/commit.
 * You can also edit the files in your editor while chatting with aider.
   * Aider will notice if you edit the files outside the chat.
-  * It will help you commit these out-of-band changes if you'd like.
+  * It will help you commit these out-of-band changes, if you'd like.
   * It will import the new file contents into the chat.
   * You can bounce back and forth between the aider chat and your editor, to fluidly collaborate.
 * Live, colorized, human friendly output.